 Let us guess.
 You’re here because you probably had a ‘gait analysis’ done at a shoe store and were advised to wear running shoes that ‘reduces’ or ‘corrects’ your pronation.

 Or you read something about overpronation on the internet, so you landed on this page to do further research before finally deciding which shoe to buy.

 But let’s make it clear right away – these so-called stability running shoes will not ‘cure’ or even correct your overpronation.
 Everyone pronates; this inward-rolling movement is a naturally occurring component of the gait cycle.
 The only difference is that a certain population of runners roll in a lot more than the others.

 The bottomline is – modern-day stability running shoes with a medial post are redundant.
 Perhaps vintage stability shoes were partially effective, but then those were ugly-looking beasts with oversized medial posts.
 Now that’s a medial post.

 Midsole foams have come of age, so even neutral shoes are supportive enough.
 To nobody’s surprise, recent traditional stability shoe updates have evolved into supportive neutrals.
-Look no further than the New Balance Vongo or the Brooks Adrenaline GTS 20 for proof.
+Look no further than the New Balance Vongo or the Brooks Adrenaline GTS 21 for proof.
+Even the venerable Nike Structure has ditched its medial post and adopted a ‘supportive neutral’ persona instead.

 So if traditional overpronation-control shoes are a relic of the past, then why does this buyer’s guide exist?

 There are two reasons.
 The first is to tell you that you don’t need expensive ‘pronation control’ running shoes.

 The other reason is that a lot of runners want the feeling of a firmer medial wedge, the same way some prefer insoles that provide a sense of under-arch support.

-At the end of the day, wearing a medially-posted running shoe is a personal choice.
+Like any other running shoe, wearing a medially posted model is a personal choice.
 To that end, we’ve put together a list of traditional stability shoes.